Philip Kapleau

-Philip Kapleau (August 20, 1912 – May 6, 2004) was an American teacher of Zen Buddhism in the Sanbo Kyodan tradition, a blending of Japanese Sōtō and Rinzai schools.
-He also advocated strongly for Buddhist vegetarianism.
+Philip Kapleau (August 20, 1912 – May 6, 2004) was an American Zen Buddhist teacher.
+He trained in the Harada–Yasutani tradition, which is rooted in Japanese Sōtō and incorporates Rinzai-school koan study.
+He established Rochester Zen Center, which grew to become one of the most influential Zen communities in the West.
+His independent lineage includes teachers active in the USA, Canada, Costa Rica, Mexico, Sweden, Finland, Germany, the UK and New Zealand.

 Early life

 Kapleau was born in New Haven, Connecticut.
 As a teenager he worked as a bookkeeper.
 He briefly studied law and later became an accomplished court reporter.
 In 1945 he served as chief Allied court reporter for the Trial of the Major War Criminals Before the International Military Tribunal, which judged the leaders of Nazi Germany.
 It was the first of the series commonly known as the Nuremberg Trials.

 Kapleau later covered the International Military Tribunal for the Far East, commonly known as the Tokyo War Crimes Trials.
 While in Japan he became intrigued by Zen Buddhism.
 He became acquainted with Karlfried Graf Dürckheim, then a prisoner at Sugamo Prison, who recommended that Kapleau attend informal lectures given by D.T.
 Suzuki in Kita-Kamakura.
 After returning to America, Kapleau renewed his acquaintance with D.T.
 Suzuki who had left Kita-Kamakura to lecture on Zen at Columbia University.
 Disaffected with a primarily intellectual treatment of Zen, he moved to Japan in 1953 to seek its deeper truth.